ziporah/Marlin/docs/Tutorials/bltouch-en.md

 ![down-converter-schematic](media/down-converter-schematic.jpg)

-You can print any of the enclosures availables on [thingiverse](https://www.thingiverse.com/tag:lm2596).
+You can print any of the enclosures available on [thingiverse](https://www.thingiverse.com/tag:mp1584).

 ## Signals